aziontech/docs_en/real-time-metrics/index.md

 Real-Time Metrics enables you to apply filters to focus on a variety of data.
 You can select a period or domain you want to analyse or even choose where the graphs of the requested data are displayed.

 >  As you hover the mouse over the graphs, you’ll get the exact values transferred over a period.

 ---

-## 2. Accessing Real-Time Metrics {#AccessingReal-TimeMetrics}

-You are about to have real-time insight at your command!
-Get started with Real-Time Metrics as follows:

-- Enter [Real-Time Manager](https://manager.azion.com/) and click either on *Real-time Metrics* under Edge Analytics or through the top left menu.
-You’ll be directed to the Real-time Metrics - Edge Applications page.

----